 Canada is a country in the North American continent located right above the United States and is known as a highly developed country.
 The demand of people to travel to Canada has been steadily increasing the last few years, but most people wonder how they can get to Canada.

 What is a Canada Visa?

 A Canada visa is a stamp on your passport which allows you to enter the country of Canada.
-It is a permission for you to travel to the country and legally be able to stay either temporarily or permanently.

 If you answer the Canadian Border Services Officer (BSO) questions honestly and correctly, they will allow you to enter.
 Otherwise, if they suspect that you are not eligible to enter, they can deny you and ask you to go back to your home country even if you have a Canada visa.

 People from countries that do not have a visa exemption or Electronic Travel Authorization (eTA) agreement with Canada will need a visa to enter the country.
 More specifically, people from around 148 countries need a visa to visit, work, or immigrate to Canada.

 If you are one of these applicants and you need a visa for Canada, you must apply for one.
 Depending on the type of visa you want, you will have a method of applying, but there are a few general steps you must take.